rollyourown-xyz/ryo-website-content/.gitea/ISSUE_TEMPLATE.md

 This template is for suggesting a **new** project or module, giving us general feedback or asking a general question:

 - Please use the Issues in the specific [rollyourown.xyz repository](https://rollyourown.xyz/rollyourown/) for submitting bug reports, feature requests or suggestions for an existing project or module
-- Please use the Issues in the website [content](https://github.com/rollyourown-xyz/ryo-website-hugo-content) or [theme](https://github.com/rollyourown-xyz/ryo-website-hugo-theme) repositories for bug reports or suggestions for [rollyourown.xyz website](https://rollyourown.xyz) content or the rollyourown.xyz website design
+- Please use the Issues in the website [content repository](https://codeberg.org/rollyourown-xyz/ryo-website-hugo-content) for bug reports or suggestions for [rollyourown.xyz website](https://rollyourown.xyz) content

 Please use the template in the relevant section below, depending on the feedback you would like to give us.